CovertLab/borealis/README.md

 ![Diagram of Borealis Fireworks on Google Cloud Platform](docs/Borealis-Fireworks-on-Google-Cloud.png)

+Figure 1.
+Blue hexagons represent Google Cloud Platform services.
+The LaunchPad is shown in a blue hexagon because it's implemented as a MongoDB server that you can run on Compute Engine.

 **Worker VMs:** As a _cloud computing_ platform, [Google Compute Engine](https://cloud.google.com/compute/) (GCE) has a vast number of machines